 "SHUT UP WESLEY!".
 Wil Wheaton jokes that people have put their kids through college with how much money the fans made selling homemade t-shirts emblazoned with that phrase.

-"You shall have NO vaccine, and NO Lieutenant Yar!!"
+"You shall have NO treaty, NO vaccine, and NO Lieutenant Yar!!"

 In "The Best of Both Worlds" part 1, when the Enterprise's engineering section is under attack, Geordi epically rolls under the door sealing off engineering... which was still high enough for Geordi to simply crouch under.
 This scene has been memetically mutated on YTMND as the "Epic Geordi Maneuver".